-The diploma program under evaluation in Global College has an officially approved status.
+The diploma programme under evaluation in Intercollege has an officially approved status.
 It fulfils all the formal requirements of respective regulators of the Republic of Cyprus.
-The program has a clear structure, which is publicly available at GC website.
+The programme has a clear structure along with useful practical details that are publicly available at the Intercollege website.

 Study objectives and outcome goals are based on ECTS system for evaluating student knowledge.
-The diploma program is adequately designed and has sufficient staff expertise according to the scope of study.
+The diploma program is adequately designed and has sufficient staff expertise according to the scope of study and level of education.